nh2tran/DeepNovo-DIA/README.md

 For Windows version, please refer to the documentation file.

-For Linux version, please see the following instructions.
+For Linux version, please read the following instructions.

+The knapsack matrix needs to be in the same folder as `deepnovo_main`.
+It can be downloaded from the above link.
+Otherwise, DeepNovo will automatically build the matrix, but this process may take some time.

+The paths to the model folder and training/testing data can be specified as instructed below.

 ### Step 1: Run de novo sequencing with a pre-trained model:

     deepnovo_main --search_denovo --train_dir <training_folder> --denovo_spectrum <spectrum_file> --denovo_feature <feature_file>

 We have provided a pre-trained folder in the above repositories together with three testing datasets.
-For example:
+The following example dataset will take approximately 20 minutes:

     --train_dir train.urine_pain.ioncnn.lstm
     --denovo_spectrum plasma/testing_plasma.spectrum.mgf